-Like tropical cyclones, cyclops are mainly powered by surface enthalpy fluxes, but differ from the former in that the required potential intensity is produced locally and transiently by baroclinic processes, whereas tropical cyclones develop in seasons and regions where potential intensity is always present.
+Like tropical cyclones, cyclops are mainly powered by surface enthalpy fluxes, but differ from the former in that the required potential intensity is produced locally and transiently, whereas tropical cyclones develop in seasons and regions where sufficient potential intensity is always present.
 Cyclops closely resemble the strongly baroclinic cases of tropical transition defined and discussed by Davis and Bosart (2004), except that they occur in regions where the climatological potential intensity is too small for tropical cyclogenesis, relying on synoptic-scale perturbations that locally enhance potential intensity in space and time.
-David and Bosart (2004) confined their attention to tropical cyclone formation in regions of high sea surface temperature, stating that “The precursor cyclone must occlude and remain over warm water (≳26°C) for at least a day following occlusion.”
+Davis and Bosart (2004) confined their attention to tropical cyclone formation in regions of high sea surface temperature, stating that “The precursor cyclone must occlude and remain over warm water (≳26°C) for at least a day following occlusion.”
 Similarly, McTaggart-Cowan et al. (2008) and McTaggart-Cowan et al. (2013) only examined cases of tropical transition that resulted in named tropical cyclones.
 But McTaggert-Cowan et al. (2015) recognized that around 5% of the cases they identified as tropical transition cases occurred over colder water and that upper-level troughs played a key role in destabilizing the atmosphere with respect to the sea surface.
 We here build on this work and place it within the framework of potential intensity theory.

 The basic physics of cyclops was explored by the first author in reference to medicanes, and is illustrated in Figure 1.
 While the actual evolution is, of course, continuous, it is simpler to discuss it in phases.
-In the first phase (Figure 1a), Rossby wave breaking has resulted in an isolated potential vorticity (PV) anomaly near the tropopause.
-We idealize this anomaly as circularly symmetric and show a cross-section through it.
-In the illustration, the first phase is assumed to occur over land, but that need not be the case in general.
+For this narrow purpose, we assume that a cut-off cyclone has already formed in the upper troposphere, signified by the presence of an isolated potential vorticity (PV) anomaly near the tropopause (Figure 1a).
+We idealize this anomaly as circularly symmetric and show a cross-section through it; in practice, such developments are seldom close to axisymmetric in their earlier stages In the illustration, the first phase is assumed to occur over land, but that need not be the case in general.